dibley1973/StoredProcedureFramework/README.md

 This is an on-going project, **v1.0.3 is** the most up todate stable version.

+## Documentation
+Documentation on how to use the *StoredProcedureframework* can be found here [https://github.com/dibley1973/StoredProcedureFramework/blob/master/UsingTheStoredProcedureFramework.md]

+## Nuget Package
+The library is available on NuGet, here: [https://www.nuget.org/packages/Dibware.StoredProcedureFramework/] and also here, for the EF extensions package [https://www.nuget.org/packages/Dibware.StoredProcedureFrameworkForEF/]

 ## Versions
 * 1.0.3 Support for Dynamic Fields within Multiple Recordsets added (Full Release / NuGet Release)
 * 1.0.2 Support for Dynamic Fields added (Full Release / NuGet Release)